Sometimes you think everything’s been taken care of.

 “You said ‘sneak off campus’ — does that mean we can’t leave campus at lunchtime?”

 “That's right.
-Las Lomas is a closed campus.
+Remember, you asked if we could go off-campus at lunch, and I said that's a no, that Las Lomas is a closed campus.
 You need a permission slip to leave campus during the school day.
 You can’t get one just to go off-campus to have lunch.”

 “So the kids that do it anyway, how do they get away with it?”

-“There aren’t any gates or fences, so walking off campus at lunch is easy as long as you’re careful and you get back in time for your fifth period class.
+“There aren’t any locked gates, so walking off campus at lunch is easy as long as you’re careful and you get back in time for your first class after lunch.
 You also have to make sure that a teacher or administrator doesn’t see you leaving or coming back.”

 Lyle shrugged.
 “I think bringing my lunch to school and eating in the cafeteria once in a while will be just fine.”